 Other surgical options include various types of bypass surgery in which a graft is stitched onto the aorta to divert blood around the area of the defect.
 In patients with valve disease, a bypass can be performed in combination with a valve repair or replacement procedure.

 If you have had heart surgery or angioplasty to repair a defect, your doctor will prescribe preventive antibiotics for you to take before certain medical procedures for at least 6 months after the repair procedure to reduce the risk of infective endocarditis.
 Your doctor can provide specific guidelines about when to take antibiotics.
 According to the American Heart Association, there are insufficient data to make recommendations for continuing preventive antibiotic therapy longer than 6 months.

 Angioplasty with or without stenting

 Angioplasty is another option for treating coarctation of the aorta, and at some medical centers, it is the preferred treatment.
 The procedure is similar to angioplasty for coronary artery disease: a long, thin tube (a catheter) with a balloon on the end of it is passed into the aorta through the blood vessels, entering at the groin.
-When the catheter reaches the coarctation, the congenital interventionalist inflates the balloon to expand the aorta.
+When the catheter reaches the coarctation, the balloon is inflated to expand the aorta.
 When the narrowed area is fully expanded, the balloon and the catheter are withdrawn.

 A small metal mesh tube called a stent may be placed at the site of the coarctation to keep the aorta open after the balloon is removed.
 The current trend is to recommend stenting in cases of severe, long areas of coarctation and in cases when differences in blood pressure persist after angioplasty alone.
 Stenting appears to lower the risk for aneurysm formation and rupture of the aorta compared with balloon angioplasty alone.